-I. Rule 16 scheduling conference 2
+I. Rule 16 scheduling conference .2

 II.
-Discovery plan 2
+Discovery plan .2

 III.
-Waiver of the Rule 16 scheduling conference 2
+Waiver of the Rule 16 scheduling conference .2

 IV.
-Failure of counsel to attend a scheduled telephone hearing 3
+Failure of counsel to attend a scheduled telephone hearing .2

-V. Joint or agreed motions to move deadlines which do not affect the dispositive mot deadline
+V. dispositiv Joint or agreed motions to move deadlines which do not affect the e motion deadline .3

-VI.
-Joint or agreed motions to move a deadline which will affect the dispositive motion deadline 3
+VI. motion de Joint or agreed motions to move a deadline which will affect the dispositive eadline

 VII.
-Discovery disputes 4
+Discovery disputes .3

-VIII.
-Discovery disputes brought to the Court's attention after the discovery deadline has already passed 4
+VIII. deadline l Discovery disputes brought to the Court's attention after the discovery has already passed .4

 IX.
-Failure to respond to a motion 5
+Failure to respond to a motion .5

-X. Emergency motions 5
+X. Emergency motions .5

 XI.
-Courtesy copies and attachments or exhibits 5
+Courtesy copies and attachments or exhibits .5

 XII.
-Filing documents under seal and protective orders 5-6
+Filing documents under seal and protective orders .5

 XIII.
-Settled cases 6
+Settled cases .6

 XIV.
-Pronouns and Honorifics 7
+Pronouns and Honorifics .7

 XV.
-Contacting chambers 7
+Contacting chambers .7